Guide last updated by Hester Swift, May 2022

 Information about the court system is available on the website of the Republic of Ghana Judiciary.

-Law reports and case digests for Ghana are on the IALS Library Catalogue under classmarks GH3.G and GH3.H.
+Law reports and case digests for Ghana are at classmarks GH3.G and GH3.H.
 They include:-

-The Supreme Court of Ghana Law Reports (Accra: Advanced Legal Publications) from 1996/97 onwards.
+The Supreme Court of Ghana Law Reports (Advanced Legal Publications), 1996/97 onwards;

 Online sources

-The Ghana Legal Information Institute provides cases from the Ghanaian Supreme Court and Court of Appeal.
+The Ghana Legal Information Institute has cases from the Supreme Court, Court of Appeal and High Court.

-Law Reports of the Commonwealth, which is on Lexis®Library, has published twenty or so Ghanaian cases, almost all of them from the Supreme Court of Ghana (1980s onwards).
+Law Reports of the Commonwealth, on Lexis+® UK, has published about thirty Ghanaian cases, mostly Supreme Court decisions (1980s onwards).

-IALS Library holds a small selection of reports and other publications by official bodies, including reports of the Ghana Law Reform Commission: see Library Catalogue for details.
+IALS Library holds a small selection of reports and other publications by official bodies, including reports of the Ghana Law Reform Commission: see Library Search for details.

-GhaLII provides issues of the Ghana Gazette for parts of the 1970s and the late 1990s onwards; there is an ongoing project by Laws.Africa and AfricanLII to digitise more gazettes.
+GhaLII has the Ghana Gazette for parts of the 1970s and the 1990s onwards; there is an ongoing project by Laws.Africa and AfricanLII to digitise more gazettes.

 The British Library has a large collection of official publications from Ghana, including the Ghana Gazette and its forerunners, the Gold Coast Gazette (1922 – 1957) and Government Gazette (1885 – 1922).